Gun Shy (2000 film): Production

 The film was produced by Bullock's production company, Fortis Films, and was the first film directed by Blakeney.
 Buena Vista Film Sales acquired and financed the film and it was distributed through Hollywood Pictures.

 Critical reception

 Elvis Mitchell of The New York Times was not enamored with the direction, but was fond of the writing and acting.

-Other reviewers were not so kind and it received a score of 26% on Rotten Tomatoes based on 43 reviews, the consensus of which calls the film "a dark comedy of the low brow nature filled with fart and gay jokes."
-However, the film managed to get a normalized score of 42 out of 100 on Metacritic based on 20 reviews.

 Soundtrack

-The soundtrack was released on February 4, 2000 by Hollywood Records.
+The soundtrack was released on February 4, 2000, by Hollywood Records.